 D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☒ No D11.
-Describe additional requirements for transfer admission, if applicable: High school transcripts for students that have completed fewer than 24 credit hours.
-Transfer Credit Policies D12.
+Does an open admission policy, if reported, apply to transfer students?
+Yes No D11.
+Describe additional requirements for transfer admission, if applicable: High school transcripts for students who have completed less than 24 credit hours Transfer Credit Policies D12.
 Report the lowest grade earned for any course that may be transferred for credit: C D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 20 Unit type Courses D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type D15.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type credit hours D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type credit hours D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 D17.
 Describe other transfer credit policies: